DeBrincat, Blackhawks rally to beat Blue Jackets 4-3

 SHORT-HANDED

 The Blue Jackets were without forward Boone Jenner and defenseman Zach Werenski because of recent injuries.
 Injured center Riley Nash was traded to Toronto on Friday for a seventh-round draft pick in 2022.
-Captain Nick Foligno also was scratched with what the team reported as an upper-body injury, but there is speculation he may also be dealt before the deadline.

 UP NEXT